NyoroGiraffe/Experi-City/06_Actions/Plan.md

 To realize "Experi-City Hanasaka," we propose an AI-driven four-phase roadmap that bypasses traditional, friction-heavy human geopolitical standardization by establishing a unified operating blueprint from day one.

 Phase 1 launches the **Narrative Cultivation Platform (NCP)**—a gaming middleware incubator designed to train the core AI.
-Within the NCP, the **Collective Intent Formation Framework (CIF)** synthesizes player choices, emotional inputs, and arguments into an optimized collective intent rather than a simple majority vote.
+Within the NCP, the **Collective Intent Formation (CIF) Framework** synthesizes player choices, emotional inputs, and arguments into an optimized collective intent rather than a simple majority vote.
 Simultaneously, **Human–NPC Relationship Design** structures NPCs not as static obstacles, but as adaptive embodiments of this collective intent.
 Combined with a multi-layered Universal Communication Interface (UCI) that overlays native audio with localized subtitles or dual-audio, the NCP collects the essential data needed to define "Narrative Happiness."

 In Phase 2, interconnected AI servers form a decentralized alliance (The League) and co-author the **Smart Community Architecture (SCA)**—a unified, open-source urban operating system encompassing automated law (Politis), machine arbitration (Themis), and perishable currency.